zlogic/mendix-docs/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/loop.md

 The loop can contain all types of elements used in microflows, except for [start events](/refguide/start-event/) and [end events](/refguide/end-event/).
 Only a loop can contain [break events](/refguide/break-event/) and [continue events](/refguide/continue-event/).

+## The current index variable

+Within a loop body, the variable `$currentIndex` contains the current index of the loop.
+This index starts at zero and increments for each iteration.
+When a loop is nested inside another loop, the `$currentIndex` variable holds the index of its direct parent.
+The `$currentIndex` variable is also available inside the expression of a while loop.
+This feature was introduced in Mendix 10.17.

 ## Loop Type Property {#loop-type}

 The two loop types are described below.